ibanFR/semantic-versioning-kata/docs/index.md

 3. After pushing your commit to the main branch, check your [repository's releases and tags] to see the new major version created for the breaking change.

-## Conclusions: What are the benefits of releasing on every commit?
+## Conclusions: What are the benefits of releasing on every commit? - 5 min

 Discuss the advantages of automating releases with Semantic Release.
 Is it really a good idea to release on every commit?
 What benefits does it bring to your development workflow and team collaboration?